Mesut Özil: UEFA Euro 2012

-Özil was one of the leading forces in Germany's qualification for UEFA Euro 2012, scoring five times during the campaign as Germany won all ten of its games to top their group. Özil also confirmed his reputation as a decisive passer, as he provided seven assists, more than any European international during Euro 2012 qualification.
+Özil scored five goals and provided seven assists in Germany's qualification campaign for UEFA Euro 2012, scoring five times during the campaign as Germany won all ten of its games to top their group. Özil also confirmed his reputation as a decisive passer, as he provided seven assists, more than any European international during Euro 2012 qualification.
 When asked about his country's chances at Euro 2012, Özil simply replied, "We have the potential to beat anyone and we have what it takes to win the title."

-On 29 February 2012, Özil was recognised as Germany's best international of the year for 2011 prior to kick-off at a friendly against France in Bremen. Özil's Germany were drawn with the Netherlands, Denmark and Portugal into Group B at Euro 2012, widely touted as the "Group of Death".
+On 29 February 2012, Özil was recognised as Germany's best international of the year for 2011 prior to kick-off at a friendly against France in Bremen.
+Germany were drawn with the Netherlands, Denmark and Portugal into Group B at Euro 2012, a group described by several media outlets as the "Group of Death".

 Özil registered two assists, created nine chances, and claimed the Man of the Match award in Germany's 4–2 quarter-final win over Greece.
 He then scored Germany's only goal (a penalty) in their 2–1 loss to Italy in the semi-finals.
 His performance at Euro 2012 earned him two Carlsberg Man of the Match Awards.
 He finished the tournament as the joint-highest assist provider (3) and was named in the Team of the Tournament.